Jammu and Kashmir Tourism

 - Picturesque landscape

 Nestled at a height of about 12,756 feet, the most famous and revered shrine of Amarnath is dedicated to Lord Shiva.
 Every year, lakhs of devotees embark on Amarnath Yatra in Pahalgam during Shravani Mela, i.e. Shravan month as per the Hindu calendar.
 And, it is the only time when the sacred cave of Amarnath is accessible. ...

 Aru Valley In Pahalgam

 A little, quaint, and tranquil hill station, Aru Valley is a heaven for nature lovers.
-Lying amidst the pine and conifer trees, picturesque meadows and misty valleys, Aru Valley is located 12 kms from Pahalgam in the Trans-Himalayan Region.
-Travelers come here for admiring natural beauty, to spend some pleasant and calm tim...
+Lying amidst the pine and conifer trees, picturesque meadows and misty valleys, Aru Valley is located 12 km from Pahalgam in the Trans-Himalayan Region.
+Travelers come here for admiring the natural beauty of Aru Valley in Pahalgam, to spe...

 - Aru Valley

 A tourist spot, Tulian Lake is located at Pahalgam in the district of Anantnag in Jammu and Kashmir.
 Tulian Lake is found at a height of 3,684 metres above sea level, at a distance of 16 km from Pahalgam.
 The color of the lake is turquoise blue and it looks attractive with several lumps of ice floating in it.

 A trip to the Mata Vaishno Devi Temple is one of the most revered pilgrimage options that there are, with travelers coming from far and wide to ensure that the Goddess showers her blessings on them.
 It is located in Katra at the Trikuta Mountains, which is a mountain with triple peaks, and is considered to be an important p...

 Your list of the best things to do, compiled on the basis of actual traveler experiencesView All